pyryk/FlickrPhotosetBrowser/README.md

 ### Widget

 This app also provides a simple widget for showing most recent photosets.
-It is suitable for narrower spaces such as sidebar.
+It is suitable for narrower space such as a sidebar.
 To use it, replace the snippet in step 4 with

       flickrphotosets.api_key = "your_flickr_api_key";